-4 ASCOT GROVE is a large extended detached house of 121m², built sometime between 1996 and 2002.
-It was last sold for £169,500 in March 2017, which was around 31% below the average March 2017 detached price in the Northumberland local authority area.
+4 ASCOT GROVE is a large extended detached house of 121m², built sometime between 1996 and 2002, which could now be worth an estimated £278,979.
+It was last sold for £280,000 in February 2025, which was around 20% below the average February 2025 detached price in the Northumberland local authority area.
 The most recent EPC inspection was November 2024, where the current energy rating was C, and the potential energy rating was C.

-Land registry data shows three sales for 4 ASCOT GROVE since 1st January 1995.
-The below table shows the price paid for the three sales, along with the average detached price in the Northumberland local authority area for the corresponding sale date.
-All of the three 4 ASCOT GROVE sales were for below the average price.
+Land registry data shows four sales for 4 ASCOT GROVE since 1st January 1995.
+The below table shows the price paid for the four sales, along with the average detached price in the Northumberland local authority area for the corresponding sale date.
+All of the four 4 ASCOT GROVE sales were for below the average price.
 The average price is sourced from the Office for National Statistics' House Price Index (HPI).

 Date | Price | HPI Price | Variation from HPI |